a-reda/powerenjoy-se2/ITPD/integration-test-plan.md

 - This testing module will invoke the methods exposed by the car subcomponent, in order to test its interaction with the Model, the reservation component, the localization component and the ride component and the Mapping component.

-**bill component**
+**Bill component**

-- this testing module will invoke the methods exposed by the bill subcomponent, in order to test its interaction with the reservation component, the user component and the economic component.
+- TThis testing module will invoke the methods exposed by the bill subcomponent, in order to test its interaction with the reservation component, the user component and the economic component.

 **Ride component**

-- this testing module will invoke the methods exposed by the ride subcomponent, in order to test its interaction with the reservation component, the bill component and the economic component.
+- This testing module will invoke the methods exposed by the ride subcomponent, in order to test its interaction with the reservation component, the bill component and the economic component.

 **Economic component**

-- this testing module will invoke the methods exposed by the ride subcomponent, in order to test its interaction with the the bill component and the localization component.
+- This testing module will invoke the methods exposed by the ride subcomponent, in order to test its interaction with the the bill component and the localization component.

 **Model**

-- this testing module will invoke the methods exposed by the Model, in order to test its interaction with all the other components and database.
+- This testing module will invoke the methods exposed by the Model, in order to test its interaction with all the other components and database.

 **Localization component**

-- this testing module will invoke the methods exposed by the localization subcomponent, in order to test its interaction with the car component and model.
+- This testing module will invoke the methods exposed by the localization subcomponent, in order to test its interaction with the car component and model.

 **Reservation component**

-- this testing module will invoke the methods exposed by the reservation subcomponent, in order to test its interaction with the the user component and car component.
+- This testing module will invoke the methods exposed by the reservation subcomponent, in order to test its interaction with the the user component and car component.

 ### 2. Test Data
 **To test User component**